readium/css/docs/CSS19-api.md

 --RS__selectionTextColor
 ```

-The `color` for selected text in the reading mode.
+The `color` for selected text in the theme.

 ## User Settings